 Researchers found that while the effectiveness of the Pfizer vaccine was reduced to 79 per cent (compared to 96 per cent effectiveness at neutralising the original COVID-19 strain), it “still possesses adequate ability to neutralise the majority of the [variants]”.

 What other variants have been identified in the UK?

-As of 17 September 2021, there are five strains considered to be ‘of concern’ by PHE, including the Delta and Alpha variants.
+As of 7 January, there are five strains considered to be ‘of concern’ by PHE, including the Omicron, Delta and Alpha variants.